kidozen/kido-hybrid-tasks/readme.md

 ### Building the hybrid app

+This sample was created with `cordova@2.8.15`.
+In order to install this version you can do:

+	npm install -g cordova@2.8.15

+Note: npm is the package manager of node.js.

 You can build the Hybrid app and then open the Android solution with an IDE like Android Studio, like this:

 	cordova build